enkuru/claude-toolbar/README.md

 After editing the configuration you can select **Refresh Now** from the menu or restart the app to reload it.

+## Preferences window

+On macOS you can click **Preferences…** in the toolbar menu to open a dedicated window for all settings.
+The dialog lets you:

+- Toggle token and cost columns, process monitoring, ccusage price lookups, and launch-at-login.
+- Adjust refresh cadence, idle timeout, history retention, throttle window length, ccusage cache interval, and max sessions shown.
+- Supply an ISO-8601 limit-reset override timestamp.
+- Provide explicit Claude transcript paths (one per line) without hand-editing JSON.

+When AppKit is unavailable (e.g. running headless), the menu item falls back to opening the config directory so you can edit the JSON file manually.

 ## Session details popup

 Clicking any session entry reveals: